 The Gathering provides a day of stimulating activities for those experiencing early- to mid-stage memory loss, and gives five hours of respite to caregivers who desire a break.

-The program is offered through Lyngblomsten’s Home- and Community-Based Services, and in collaborative partnership with more than 30 churches across the Twin Cities, nine of which provide the facilities and host The Gathering.
+The program is offered through Lyngblomsten Community Services, and in collaborative partnership with more than 20 churches across the Twin Cities, seven of which provide the facilities and host The Gathering.

 Each program site meets 2-4 times per month and accommodates a group of 8-10 participants (person experiencing memory loss).
 There is one volunteer for every participant.

-The caregiver and their loved one will meet a Gathering staff professional for an assessment prior to enrollment.
+The caregiver and the person they care for will meet a Gathering staff professional for an assessment prior to enrollment.

 A Day at The Gathering